pyinstaller/pyinstaller/doc/source/Manual.rst

 |PyInstaller| runs in Windows XP or newer.
 It can create graphical windowed apps (apps that do not need a command window).

-It requires the PyWin32_ or pypiwin32_ Python extension for Windows.
+|PyInstaller| requires the PyWin32_ or pypiwin32_ Python extension for Windows.
-The latter is installed automatically if you install |PyInstaller| using pip.
+If you install |PyInstaller| using pip, and PyWin32 is not found, pypiwin32 is automatically installed.

-The pip-Win_ package is recommended, but not required.
+The pip-Win_ package is also recommended but not required.

 Mac OS X
 ~~~~~~~~~